haraldrudell/origin-js/data_migrations/listings_registry_to_storage/README.md

-Script to migrate listings that are stored in ListingsRegistry to using ListingsRegistryStorage store the listings
+Script to migrate listings that are stored in ListingsRegistry to using ListingsRegistryStorage to store the listings

 **Operating manual**